walidelnozahy/cloud/docs/cli.md

 {:toc}
 </details>

-## `cloud [--seed]`
+## `cloud [--seed] [--org] [--service]`

 Enables interactive development mode and syncs and deploys local changes to your **personal instance**.
 This will watch your current directory and immediately sync and publish any changes you save.
 You can enable automatic data reseeding by passing the optional `--seed` flag.
 When automatic seeding is enabled, changes saved to your `data.json` file will update your **personal instance**'s data.
+You can update the organization and/or service of the app attached to your personal instance by passing the optional --org and --service flags respevctively.

 ## `cloud help`

 Displays a simple help screen that shows all the available commands and their options.

-## `cloud init [--overwrite]`

-Copies a basic application example into your current directory.
-If your current directory is not empty, you can use the optional `--overwrite` (or `-o`) flag.

 ## `cloud test`

-Starts interactive development mode and runs your tests in your **personal instance**.
-Enter `test` to re-run your tests in interactive development mode.
+Starts interactive development mode and runs your tests on Cloud.
+Enter `test` to re-run your tests in interactive development mode when you are in Cloud Shell.

 ## `cloud deploy [STAGE]`